-The four items listed below should be submitted by midnight eastern time, January 15.
-Please include the name of the applicant and “GCA” in the subject line of email messages.
+The four items listed below must be submitted by midnight Eastern Standard Time, January 15.
+Submit parts 2-4 below by email - please include the applicant's name and “GCA” in the subject line.

 1. Application Form - The online application form (in Constant Contact) includes basic contact information and a short summary (500 character max) of the project in layperson's language.
 (See the link at the bottom of the page)